ProgramistaZpolski/marksite/README.md

 # marksite
-Site creator powered by Markdown
+Site creator powered by Markdown.

+It uses: pzplUI, Parsedown, PHP, MySQL and Composer

 ## Get Started
 1. Make sure you have: PHP 7.0+, MySQL 8.0+, Composer